 Mix cottage cheese and eggs together well.
-Stir in flour and salt until thoroughly combined – the batter will be quite thick, much thicker than pancake batter.
+Stir in flour, salt, and baking powder until thoroughly combined – the batter will be quite thick, much thicker than pancake batter.
 If for some reason yours seems runny, add in more flour or they’ll be difficult to get off the pan.

 Heat a large saute pan on medium high and melt 2 Tablespoons of butter in a large saute pan.
 You will basically be pan-frying the patties, and they will not be fun to get off the pan if you don’t put enough butter in!
 Sometimes I add in a tablespoon or so of olive oil.